Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 What is Photogrammetry Software?

-Before we step into the worlds of RealityCapture and Epic Games, let’s take one step back and look at the software involved to get a better understanding of what we’re in for.
+Before we step into the worlds of RealityCapture and Epic Games, let’s look at the software involved to better understand.

 There are a few competing solutions in the market for photogrammetry software.
 But before we get ahead of ourselves, what is photogrammetry software, anyway?
 Basically, it is software that allows you to take a bunch of photos (and/or laser scans) of an object or place, and process those photos into an actual 3D shape: either a dense point cloud, or a solid mesh made of triangles, colored (textured) by the original photos.

-There are quite a few options for using photogrammetry software, if you want to get started yourself:
+You have quite a few photogrammetry software options if you want to get started yourself:

 Meshroom / Alicevision

-Meshroom is an open source, free project that is fully functional and very powerful.
-This was the first 3d software that I used, and without knowing what I was doing, I dropped 120 photos into it, clicked “start” and out came a nicely textured 3d mesh of a sandstone sculpture.
+Meshroom is an open-source, free project that is fully functional and very powerful.
+This was the first 3d software that I used.
+Without knowing what I was doing, I dropped 120 photos into it and clicked “start.”
+It produced a nicely textured 3d mesh of a sandstone sculpture.

-Meshroom is built and maintained principally by a very talented team in France at MIKROS, including Benoit Manujean, Fabien Castan, among others.
+Meshroom is from a very talented team in France at MIKROS, including Benoit Manujean, Fabien Castan, among others.
 The main complaint about Meshroom is that it is slower than other solutions.
 It is not optimized for a single-node workstation the way some of the other software is.

 Agisoft Metashape

 Formerly known as Agisoft Photoscan, Agisoft Metashape is a very popular photogrammetry software that has been around for over ten years.
 It is one of the few photogrammetry products that has a Mac version.
-Additionally, the price of the software is quite reasonable at $179 for the standard version and $3499 for the pro version (both offering unlimited numbers of images as input)
+Additionally, the software has a reasonable price of $179 for the standard version and $3499 for the pro version.
+Both allow an unlimited number of images as input.

 3DF Zephyr